microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/includes/rbac-for-apis/rbac-entitlement-end-user-apis-read.md

 > - More privileged [Microsoft Entra roles](/entra/identity/role-based-access-control/permissions-reference?toc=%2Fgraph%2Ftoc.json) supported for this operation:
 >     - Identity Governance Administrator
 >
 > In app-only scenarios, the calling app can be assigned one of the preceding supported roles instead of the `EntitlementManagement.Read.All` application permission.
-A user who is specified in the `specificAllowedTargets` property is less privileged than the `EntitlementManagement.Read.All` application permission.
+A user who is specified in the `specificAllowedTargets` property of the access package's policies is less privileged than the `EntitlementManagement.Read.All` application permission.
 >
 > For more information, see [Delegation and roles in entitlement management](/entra/id-governance/entitlement-management-delegate) and [how to delegate access governance to access package managers in entitlement management](/entra/id-governance/entitlement-management-delegate-managers).